joeattardi/shellmate/README.md

 - `model`: The name of the model to use.
 Make sure you have already downloaded this model by running `ollama pull <model>`.

+Note that Ollama must already be running for Shellmate to be able to communicate with it.

 Here is an example `shellmate.json` configured to use Ollama:

 ```